RodZill4/material-maker/material_maker/doc/nodes_common.rst

 3D signed distance functions have a specific preview that shows the lit 3D scene.
 They can be converted into a greyscale height map and a color normal map using the `Render` node.

-Clicking on an output slot it will show the corresponding preview at the bottom of the node.
+Clicking on an output slot will show the corresponding preview at the bottom of the node.
 When a node has several outputs, only one of them can be previewed at a time.
-The previewed output slot will has a circle around it, and clicking it again will hide the preview.
+The previewed output slot will have a circle around it, and clicking it again will hide the preview.

 Inputs
 ^^^^^^